-The Alexandria City Academy is a nine-week course that provides residents with the opportunity to learn about City government through first-hand experience with a wide range of government functions, services, activities and issues.
+The Alexandria City Academy is a virtual nine-week course that provides participants with the opportunity to learn about City government through first-hand experience with a wide range of government functions, services, activities and issues.

-Classes are a combination of lecture and interactive activities.
+Held virtually on Wednesday evenings for six weeks, the classes are a combination of presentations and interactive activities.
 Class topics will include patrol operations, gangs, crime prevention, crime scene investigations, criminal investigations and the Special Operations team.
 The curriculum covers the core elements that are essential for participants to gain a greater understanding of police operations.

 For more information about the program visit the Alexandria Community Police Academy website.